pixi-loopkit/docs/docs/intro.md

 This documentation is a part guide and part technical documentation.
 If you know where you're going - jump straight to the [reference](/reference).
 Otherwise, keep reading - there is lots of fun stuff to cover!

-> To keep things concise, all the code examples build on previous ones.
-If you get lost, just scroll up to the previous sections and see if maybe some of the other examples explain what's going on!

 # Show me the code

 Code's in GitHub https://github.com/pixi-loopkit.
 Pull requests and improvement suggestions welcome!

 # Install & Run